weishengwu/eShopOnContainers---msft/Frecuent-errors.md

 - [When I run the solution (using Visual Studio or the CLI) I get warnings like 'The ESHOP_AZURE_XXXX variable is not set...'](#when-i-run-the-solution-using-visual-studio-or-the-cli-i-get-warnings-like-the-eshopazurexxxx-variable-is-not-set)
 - [When I run 'docker-compose up' I get an error like ERROR: Service 'xxxxx' failed to build: COPY failed: stat ...: no such file or directory](#when-i-run-docker-compose-up-i-get-an-error-like-error-service-xxxxx-failed-to-build-copy-failed-stat--no-such-file-or-directory)
 - [When I try to run the solution in 'Docker for Windows' (on the Linux VM) I get the error: 'Did you mean to run dotnet SDK commands?'](#when-i-try-to-run-the-solution-in-docker-for-windows-on-the-linux-vm-i-get-the-error-did-you-mean-to-run-dotnet-sdk-commands)

+## Unauthorized_client when trying to log in from the MVC, the SPA application, or the Swagger UI API pages

+See details and the solution in the [unauthorized_client error on login](unauthorized_client-error-on-login.md) wiki page.

 ## When trying to log in from the MVC app I get an error